service-portal/x-archive/README.md

 This is a documentation reference guide for Developers by Developers.

 ### Widget
-A widget is a superset of an Angular 1.x directive that is tightly coupled to a server-side JavaScript code block powered by the Rhino engine.
+A widget is a superset of an Angular 1.x directive that is tightly coupled to a server-side JavaScript code block powered by the Rhino engine under the ServiceNow platform that allows to use exposed APIs.
 Since widgets are `read-only` to benefit from future updates, you can't update their code.
 If you need to make major changes, clone the widget and give it another `name` and `id`.